 With I&M seeking this second double-digit increase, Michigan Attorney General Dana Nessel plans to intervene in the case.
 Recently, Nessel filed an official notice of intervention saying, “On the heels of a 20-percent rate increase for customers just last year, I&M has no business looking for another exorbitant rate hike on the backs of our residents.
 This increase is simply unsupportable and unreasonable on its face.”

 Should the latest rate increase be enacted, the average homeowner paying $100 per month before the 2018 rate increase could now see their bill rise to approximately $147.
 Intervention from the attorney general is great, but it does not guarantee anything.

-At POWERHOME Solar, we have one mission and one mission only: help homeowners from Michigan and the rest of our eight-state footprint switch to solar at an affordable rate.
-By switching to solar energy, we can help homeowners insulate themselves from energy rates that continue to rise.
+At POWERHOME SOLAR, we have one mission and one mission only: help homeowners from Michigan and the rest of our eight-state footprint add solar at an affordable rate.
+By adding solar energy, we can help homeowners insulate themselves from energy rates that continue to rise.
 By locking in your energy prices today, you don’t have to worry about energy companies requesting and being granted these rate hikes.